 What is Executive Coaching?

 Executive coaching is for senior managers, executives and directors who are looking for coaching and mentoring outside their own organisation.
 There are many benefits to such coaching.
 The more senior a position, the harder it can be to find someone to confide in (especially that you do not have to relate to within the business).
-Using an external coach provides a safe environment to explore new and even risky ideas, to discuss personal development, leadership training, strategic planning and even sensitive management issues in confidence.
+Using executive coaching provides a safe environment to explore new and even risky ideas, to discuss personal development, leadership training, strategic planning and even sensitive management issues in confidence.
 GWiz Learning can provide coaches to senior officers at all levels.

 Executive coaching should not be confused with counselling where the focus is therapeutic.
 In executive coaching the approach is:

-- Action centred and solution focused.
+- Action centred and solution-focused.

 - Goal orientated.